Ian Peel (journalist): Classic Pop magazine

-Peel was the author of Classic Pop's Live Aid anniversary publication, compiling a detailed timeline of the event.
+Peel was the author of Classic Pops Live Aid anniversary publication, compiling a detailed timeline of the event.
 As he wrote in the preface, "Live Aid's effect on pop music was immeasurable.
 For some performers, it became a swansong, for others a fresh start.
 Either way, the world stopped what it was doing and listened to pop music: Sade and The Style Council went from sultry to iconic.
 U2 and Queen, from the music papers to the tabloid papers.
 And life was never the same again."

 In 2013, The Independent newspaper described how "Ian Peel juggles being label manager of ZTT Records, the imprint associated with Eighties über-producer Trevor Horn, and Stiff Records, with editing Classic Pop, the 'Eighties, Electronic, Eclectic' magazine.
 Classic Pop broke away from the music monthlies routinely and regularly doing cover stories on Bob Dylan, Pink Floyd or the Rolling Stones."

 Interviewed by The Independent, Peel described his motives for starting the magazine:

 The gap in the market was very clear to me because I was falling through it.
 Not all Eighties music was great but for too long, classic pop music has been sidelined and mistreated by the mainstream media.
 Every now and then, a TV or radio station does an Eighties night and it turns out to be a total disappointment – just a crude re-run of people joking about mullets and leg-warmers.
 The media has completely misread the public's interest in Eighties pop,” he says.
 “The kids who were into pop music then are now adults, with appropriately sophisticated tastes.
 They want to celebrate and see how the music of their youth has developed, not feel forced to cringe about it.
 Pop stars in the Eighties had an individual sense of style and substance.